caldav/snappy-dev-website/src/versioned/guides-and-reference/release/build-apps/first-snap.md

 What's happening there is that all parts are fetched in parallel in their `parts/<part_name>/src`, built in `parts/<part_name>/build` and installed in `parts/<part_name>/install`.
 Then, the install products are assembled in `stage/`.
 We finally copy the whole content to the `snap/` directory, in addition some metadata, and wrapper service scripts.
-This directory is then compressed into a single .snap file ready to use!
+This directory is then compressed into a single .snap file, ascii-as-a-service-demo_0.42_amd64.snap, ready to install!

 > You will probably notice that the .snap file is quite sizeable.
 This is because we ship vlc and all its dependencies
 > inside it.
 In a real world product, we would take the time to strip it down by filtering the files required by our
 > snap.
-This is possible via the *snap:* and *files* stenzas filtering the `stage/` to `snap/` copy.
+This is possible via the *snap:* and *filesets:* stenzas filtering the `stage/` to `snap/` copy.
 > More information on this is available on the snapcraft documentation.

 ## Time for testing